 Note that the RCBS FL Die Set consists of 2 dies.
 These are perfect for reloading 308 WIN Mag cartridges.
 The kit includes a bullet seater and resizing die.
 Both the tools have high-quality construction.
 And that comes in the form of rugged, hardened steel.

 With such a quality, you can expect nothing short of maximum durability and strength.
 Each reloading die has a unique structure.
 It features a huge hex lock for the ring.
 Such a component is installed to enable easy adjustments.
 Plus, this makes using the RCBS FL Die Set as convenient as possible.

 The ring lock itself is equipped with a set screw.
 And what it does is allow you to tighten or adjust the die however you like.
 Such an action goes a long way in preventing slippage.

-The RCBS FL Die Set has a top quality construction.
-So you don’t need to worry about durability in this case.
+The RCBS FL Die Set has a top-quality construction.
+So you don’t need to worry about the durability in this case.

 On top of that, every little detail is well taken care of.
 For example, the hex ring locks that utilize set screws are large in size.
 And that makes them quite easy and convenient to adjust.

 It was difficult for me to list down a major downside for this pick.
 The performance of the RCBS FL Die Set is up to the mark in all aspects.
 But only for the sake of providing honest feedback, here’s something you ought to know.
 For whatever reason, you might have to indulge in re-setting the dies each time you use them.